NVIDIA/NeMo/docs/source/nlp/machine_translation.rst

        perl mosesdecoder/scripts/training/clean-corpus-n.perl -ratio 1.3 train en es train.filter 1 250

 #.
-Data cleaning - While language ID filtering can sometimes help with filtering out noisy sentences that contain too many puncutations,
+Data cleaning - while language ID filtering can sometimes help with filtering out noisy sentences that contain too many puncutations,
    it does not help in cases where the translations are potentially incorrect, disfluent,  or incomplete.
 We use `bicleaner <https://github.com/bitextor/bicleaner>`__ a tool to identify such sentences.
 It trains a classifier based on many features included pre-trained language model fluency, word alignment scores from a word-alignment model like `Giza++ <https://github.com/moses-smt/giza-pp>`__ etc. We use their available pre-trained models wherever possible and train models ourselves using their framework for remaining languages.
-The following script applies a pre-trained bicleaner model to the data and pick sentences that are clean with probability > 0.5.
+The following script applies a pre-trained bicleaner model to the data and picks sentences that are clean with probability > 0.5.

    .. code ::